BITAN2000/Multiple-Linear-Regression/README.md

 The problem in investing in stocks is there is no good stock all the time, and investing at a bad time can be disastrous, while investment in a low value stock at the right time can make your huge profits.
 Thus the problem is what would be a good time to invest in the stock that is whether the stock is good or bad at a time.
     So to determine if a stock is good or bad it becomes necessary to see the patterns based on which we can make a conclusion in regard to how a good stock behaves.
 Here the data on which we will analyze the patterns in the stock price which contains labelled data which means we have to use linear regression model which is a supervised machine learning model through which we will find the linear relationship between the dependent variable (close) and independent variable(open, low, high).
 The unit of these dependent and independent variables are in price.
-•	PROBLEM STATEMENT :-
-The main objective of this project is to explore the New York Stock Exchange dataset and perform data analysis on the stock prices to determine a good time to invest in the stock.

 **	DATA COLLECTION :-**
 •	WEBSITE URL : https://www.kaggle.com/dgawlik/nyse